surefyresystems/django-dbsettings/README.rst

 Changelog
 =========

-**1.2.0** (16/12/2021)
+**1.3.0** (19/02/2022)
+    - Added compatibility with Django 4.0 (thanks nerdoc)
+    - Fixed misleading message (about permissions) in the editor if no settings were defined
+    - Fixed bug with app-level settings not present in the editor if ``verbose_name`` was not set **1.2.0** (16/12/2021)
     - Fixed exception handling in cache operation and added `DBSETTINGS_CACHE_EXPIRATION` (thanks AminHP)
     - Added ``get_FOO_display`` method for fields which have ``choices`` (thanks paulogiacomelli)